WORK FOR US

 Permanent

-The coordinator will coordinate the two programmes whilst managing a small team to deliver the projects on a weekly basis.
-The coordinator will also be involved in the delivery of group work and activities on a weekly basis.
 Groups will be typically delivered for 1-2 hours at a time on a weekly basis, with 3-5 groups a week happening.
-The coordinator will allocate their team across these groups, with groups running in cohorts between 10-16 weeks.
+Groups will run in cohorts between 10-16 weeks.

 Kirklees

-Fixed term (March 2027) then continued dependent on funding.
+Fixed Term (Until March 2027) then continued dependant on funding.

 Why work for Invictus Wellbeing?